13 Best Campgrounds near Capitol Reef National Park

 While the Fruita Campground in Capitol Reef is open year-round, many others are only open seasonally, closing for the cold winter months.

-The elevation of Capitol Reef National Park is in the 6,000- to 9,000-feet range, and the nearby town of Torrey is more than 6,800 feet.
+The elevation of Capitol Reef National Park is in the 6,000- to 9,000-foot range, and the nearby town of Torrey is more than 6,800 feet.
 At these high elevations, overnight lows are usually below freezing from November to late March.
+The best time for camping at Capitol Reef is late spring through fall.

 For a complete look at the camping options, see our list of the best campgrounds near Capitol Reef.